emanuele-piantoni/birthday-greetings-kata-csharp/README.md

 ## How to continue

-Read the [blog post](http://matteo.vaccari.name/blog/archives/154) and/or the included presentation.
+Read the [blog post](http://matteo.vaccari.name/blog/archives/154) and/or the  [presentation included in the Java version](https://github.com/xpmatteo/birthday-greetings-kata).